-Sophie Perry is a journalist, writer and the founder of the LGBTQ+ Journalism Network.
-She is an exceptionally driven person, passionate about her work and a firm believer in the positive impact quality reporting can have on local communities.
+Sophie Perry is an award-winning journalist, writer and the founder of the LGBTQ+ Journalism Network.
+She is a firm believer in the positive impact quality reporting can have on different communities.

 Her interests lie in social justice, arts and culture and LGBTQ+ issues.